Team leaders

 What will happen during workshop?

-The best analogy is like watching a popular sporting event on TV.
+The best analogy is watching a popular sporting event on TV.
 There are periods of lots of activity, and clear periods of breaks where you do your own thing.

 • Everyone follows stream during lessons - lessons, demos, exercise intros, going over solutions, etc.